AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/author-and-publish.md

 **Verificação do dispositivo**

 Antes, execute as etapas abaixo para verificar a ID do dispositivo.
-Para verificar, procure a ID do dispositivo no CRXDELite, com o caminho como */home/users/screens/we-retail/devices*.
+Para verificar, procure a ID do dispositivo no CRXDE Lite, com o caminho como */home/users/screens/we-retail/devices*.

 Siga as etapas abaixo para replicar o usuário do dispositivo: